How to Make Payments

 - Money order payments should be made payable to the 60th District Court.
 Please do not staple or tape your money order to the citation.

-- Credit cards may be used only for online or telephone payments.
+- Credit cards may be used for online or telephone payments.
 A minimal service fee will be assessed.
 To pay by telephone, call 888-604-7888.
-If paying by telephone please use pay location code: 7225.
-You will need your case or ticket number.
+Use pay location code: 7225 for both online and telephone payments.
+You will need your case or ticket number and amount due.
+Call District Court at (231) 724-6302 for this information.

 - Personal checks payments should be made payable to the 60th District Court.
 Please do not staple or tape your check to the citation.
 Personal checks do not need to be certified.
 NSF fee of $25 plus possible prosecution may result from a returned check.